From the Lions Mouth: Release

-Reception
+Critical reception

 From the Lions Mouth was well received by critics upon its release.
 Mike Nicholls of Record Mirror wrote, "The Sound seem set to take up where Joy Division left off and become the saviors of the adolescent grim brigade."
 Melody Maker's Steve Sutherland commented on the album's lighter, more commercial tone than that of Jeopardy, calling it "Jeopardy-as-palatable-product."
 NME critic Andy Gill noted themes of "individualism and collectivism" in the album's songs, which he said "are infused with a certainty of individuality and apartness – and all that that entails – but well aware of the need for coming-together in an era which has seen apartness emphasized to lethal levels."

 In its retrospective article "Unspun Heroes", NME praised the album as "underrated" and a "ferocious, vital document."
 Uncut described it as "a monumental work of rock 'n' roll angst" and The Sound's greatest album, while Trouser Press cited it as the group's best work.
 Jack Rabid of The Big Takeover commented that the album "established the foursome as a formidable band for the ages."

 Borland described From the Lions Mouth as "the most polished and probably our most commercial album, with some of the greatest songs".